Introduction (/docs)

 All email scanning happens locally on your computer.
 Invoice Radar only saves the invoice attachments you approve - your actual emails are never stored or transmitted anywhere.
 Connections to your email provider use TLS/SSL encryption, just like any secure email client.

-When using OAuth for Gmail or Microsoft, the authentication happens directly between the app and the email provider, meaning no data passes through our servers.
+When using OAuth for Google or Microsoft, the authentication happens directly between the app and the email provider, meaning no data passes through our servers.

 For more details about how Invoice Radar protects your data, see our [Security & Privacy](/docs/security-privacy) guide.